 - Implant Site Development: When a tooth needs to be removed due to infection, it is not uncommon to have lost bone around the infected tooth.
 In these cases, various types of bone grafting can be done at the same time the tooth is removed to facilitate the placement of a dental implant at a later date.

-- Computer-Enhanced Treatment Planning: We have special software on our computer that allows us to evaluate your dental CT scan in three dimensions for bone quality, bone quantity, and bone location, enabling the best possible placement of your dental implants.
-This also allows us to work closely and smoothly with your restorative dentist to ensure an ideal result where your dental implants are concerned.
+- Computer-Enhanced Treatment Planning: We have special software on our computer that allows us to evaluate your dental CT scan in three dimensions for bone quality, bone quantity, and bone location.
+This enables the best possible placement of your dental implants.
+It also allows us to work closely and smoothly with your restorative dentist to ensure an ideal result where your dental implants are concerned.